-If the content you want to include is from the internet, always assume it’s protected by copyright and you need permission to use it.
-Even without a copyright notice, most works are protected from the moment they’re put in some sort of fixed form.
+If the content you want to include is from the internet, always assume it's protected by copyright and you need permission to use it.
+Even without a copyright notice, most works are protected from the moment they're in a fixed form.

-If you find an image or other content through a search engine such as Google, keep in mind that the search finds all content relevant to your search criteria, but not necessarily content that’s in the public domain (i.e., not protected by copyright law).
+If you find an image or other content through a search engine such as Google, be aware that the search finds all content relevant to your search criteria, but not necessarily content that's in the public domain.
 Once you locate that ideal image or other content, investigate its copyright status and take the appropriate steps prior to publishing it, as discussed in our article 6 Essential Tips for Legally Using Images.

 Public Domain Content

 - Content never protected by copyright (e.g., ideas, history or news)

 - Content in which the copyright duration has expired